Real Life (2004 film)

 Real Life (Αληθινή ζωή, Alithini Zoi) is a 2004 Greek drama film written and directed by Panos H. Koutras.

 Plot

 Aris, 27 years old, returns home after a long absence.
-His mother, a rich, eccentric and lonely woman lives with her secretary, Sylvia and her loyal gardener Christos, who is mute, in a house famous both for its view in Acropolis and for its swimming pool, supposed to be the deepest in Europe.
+His mother, a rich, eccentric and lonely woman lives with her secretary, Sylvia and her loyal gardener Christos, who is mute, in a house famous both for its view on Acropolis and for its swimming pool, supposed to be the deepest in Europe.
 As Aris falls in love with a poor girl, Alexandra, and confronts his past, a wildfire threatens Athens.